 International carriers including Aer Lingus and Air France and regional companies such as Ryanair offer several daily flights from Dublin to Paris, arriving at Roissy-Charles de Gaulle Airport and Orly Airport.
-Flights to Beauvais Airport located in the far outskirts of Paris tend to be a cheaper option, but you'll need to plan on at least an extra hour and fifteen minutes to get to central Paris.
+Flights to Beauvais Airport located in the far outskirts of Paris tend to be a cheaper option, but you'll need to plan on at least an extra hour and 15 minutes to get to central Paris.

 Travel From Dublin to Paris by Ferry and Train

 You can get from Dublin to Paris via a combination of ferry and train travel, but you'll need to count on a long trip with multiple transfers.
 The easiest solution is to take the ferry from Dublin to Holyhead, England, continue on to London via train, then take the high-speed Eurostar train, to Paris, which traverses the English channel via the "Chunnel."
 The London to Paris route on the Eurostar leaves from The St Pancras International rail station in central London and arrives at Paris Gare du Nord station.

 As mentioned, this option is not for the hurried traveler, but can be a good plan if a leisurely stop in London appeals to you.